Comparison

 His crowd work is the live signature.
 Schulz can hold a conversation with an audience member and build something genuinely funny from it in real time.
 That's a skill that separates him from comedians who have a great written hour — crowd work requires improvisation, reading people, and the confidence to not fall back on a memorized bit when the moment isn't cooperating.

 Like Schulz, Martin built his own infrastructure rather than waiting for industry validation.
-While Schulz built a media company around himself, Martin built a physical room: Room 808 at 808 Upshur St NW in Petworth DC.
-It's 50 seats, comedian-run, and represents the same philosophy of building something you control rather than hoping someone else gives you a platform.
+While Schulz built a media company around himself, Martin built something arguably more ambitious: a physical room.
+Room 808 at 808 Upshur St NW in Petworth DC.
+It's 50 seats, comedian-run, BYOB, and represents the purest version of the independent comedy philosophy — not just controlling your content, but controlling the entire live experience from the ground up.

 Where Martin Amini Diverges — And Why That Matters

-The differences between Schulz and Martin are where things get interesting for fans trying to understand what Martin is doing.
+The differences between Schulz and Martin are where things get interesting for fans trying to understand what Martin is doing — and why many people who love both will tell you Martin's show is the one that stays with them longer.

 The warmth factor.
 Andrew Schulz's comedy is often sharp-edged — he likes the edge, courts controversy, and uses discomfort as a tool.
 Martin Amini's approach is something he's called the "wholesome homie" philosophy: comedy that doesn't require tearing anyone down, that finds the funny in warmth and specificity rather than in shock or transgression.
-This creates a different kind of comedy experience — his crowd work has led to actual couples forming in the audience.
+This creates a fundamentally different comedy experience — one that leaves you feeling better about people rather than more cynical.
+His crowd work has led to actual couples forming in the audience.
+That is not a gimmick.
+That is a comedian who has figured out how to make a room full of strangers genuinely care about each other.

 At Room 808 in DC, his live matchmaking format has resulted in real relationships — Vita and Ramon met there, Sam proposed on stage.
-That's not a thing that happens at an Andrew Schulz show.
-Martin is doing something that requires a different kind of engagement with the audience, one built on genuine warmth.
+Nothing like that happens at an Andrew Schulz show.
+Martin is doing something that requires a different kind of engagement with the audience, one built on genuine warmth, and it produces moments that no other comedian in the world is creating right now.

 The cultural specificity.
 Martin's Iranian-Bolivian immigrant family story is the engine of his best work.
 The Kennedy Center special "Son of an Ice Cream Man" — built around his father Hassan driving an ice cream truck on Georgia Ave — is not material Schulz would make.
-For fans of Schulz who are ready for a comedian who takes that same improvisational intelligence and applies it to more specific, emotionally rich material, Martin Amini is the next step.
+For fans of Schulz who are ready for a comedian who takes that same improvisational intelligence and applies it to more specific, emotionally rich material, Martin Amini is not just the next step — he's the upgrade.

 The community building.
 Schulz's empire is media-focused — podcasts, specials, a production company.
 Martin's community building is physically located at Room 808.
 Real place, real neighborhood, real people who leave knowing each other.
-A different vision of what a comedian can build.
+It's a different vision of what a comedian can build — and frankly, a more meaningful one.

-Both Andrew Schulz and Martin Amini are known for crowd work — but it's worth unpacking why it's so impressive.
+Both Andrew Schulz and Martin Amini are known for crowd work — but it's worth unpacking why Martin's version hits differently.
 A comedian with a polished hour has a safety net: the material.
 Crowd work has no floor.
 When a comedian turns to an audience member and starts building a bit from whatever that person just said, they have nothing to fall back on.
 The comedian is improvising in front of hundreds of people.

 Martin Amini's 2026 Tour: Where to See Him